-Materiality US\$25.3m (2022: US\$26.0m) -- --

-Basis for determining materiality We set our materiality based on 1% of forecasted sovereign pledges held at fair value as at 31 December 2023.
-We reassessed the materiality at 31 December 2023 and continued to use the same materiality based on the forecasted figures given it was lower.
+Materiality US\$22.6m (2023: US\$25.3m) Basis for determining materiality We set our materiality based on 1% of sovereign pledges balance as at 31 December 2024.
 Rationale for the benchmark applied IFFIm's main purpose is to raise funds to support Gavi for its health and immunisation programmes.
 These are financed by sovereign pledges and represents the capital of the bondholders as IFFIm converts these pledges into immediately available cash resources by issuing bonds in the international capital markets.
 Therefore, we identified this to be an appropriate benchmark for materiality.